dcdpr/did-btcr2/chapters/CRUD-Operations.md

 For signals from Singleton Beacons, the ::Signal Bytes:: are the SHA256 of a canonicalized ::BTCR2 Update::.
 The BTCR2 update committed to by the Signal Bytes must be retrieved, canonicalized using JCS, and then hashed.
-The resulting hash bytes must equal the Signal Bytes.
+The resulting hash bytes must equal the ::Signal Bytes::.

 A BTCR2 Update may be retrieved from ::Sidecar Data::, or through querying a
 ::CAS::.
 If querying a ::CAS::, the ::Signal Bytes:: must be transformed into a